 Q: Is it possible to sue for damages after an auto accident in New Jersey?

-You may be entitled to money damages for your injuries.
-The law limits the time for you to bring a claim, so don't wait.
+You may be entitled to monetary damages for your injuries.
+The law limits the time for you to bring forth a suit, so don't wait.

 Q: Do I need an attorney if I have car insurance?